SintLucasAllStars/CodeOrganizationChallenge/README.md

 # Project
 Kylian Dekker
 * Evolution and DNA - Spore is one of my childhood games, so I choose this one because I admire the features they have in the game.
+One of my goals was using OOP for the most part.

 ## Instructions
 To make your own creature you must make a script that inherits from the Creature script.
 Take a look at the example creatures